-Ms. Lane has performed in opera and concert with the Tanglewood Festival, Boston Early Music Festival, the New Getty Center, the Frick Collection, Opernhaus Halle, Opernhaus Dessau, Utah Opera, Salzburger Bachgesellschaft, Seattle Baroque Orchestra, Jerusalem Symphony, St. Louis Symphony, Orchestra della Toscana, and the New York City Opera, where she performed over twenty roles, including Amastre in its acclaimed production of Handel's Xerxes, voted opera production of the year by USA Today.
-She also sang on the Grammy winning recording by Deutsche Grammophon of Mahler's Symphony No. 3, Leonard Bernstein conducting.
+Jennifer Lane has performed in opera and concert with the Tanglewood Festival, Boston Early Music Festival, New Getty Center, Frick Collection, Opernhaus Halle, Opernhaus Dessau, Utah Opera, Salzburger Bachgesellschaft, Seattle Baroque Orchestra, Jerusalem Symphony, St. Louis Symphony, Orchestra della Toscana, and New York City Opera, where she performed over twenty roles, including Amastre in its acclaimed production of Handel's Xerxes, voted opera production of the year by USA Today.

 Other notable engagements include Purcell's Dido and Æneas at the Palau de la Musica in Valencia, Spain, and Œdipus Rex in Glasgow, Scotland.
-She was also heard in performances of Messiah, Andrew Parrott conducting, with the Handel and Haydn Society, and on the subsequent recording released by Arabesque, and with the Orchestra della Toscana in Italy; Stravinsky's Les Noces with the San Francisco Symphony under Michael Tilson Thomas; and in Händel's Arianna at the Göttingen Festival with Philharmonia Baroque, Nicholas McGegan conducting.
+She was heard in performances of Messiah, Andrew Parrott conducting, with the Handel and Haydn Society, and on the subsequent recording released by Arabesque, as well as with the Orchestra della Toscana in Italy.
+She sang in Stravinsky's Les Noces with the San Francisco Symphony under Michael Tilson Thomas, and in Händel's Arianna at the Göttingen Festival with Philharmonia Baroque, Nicholas McGegan conducting.

-From 1996 to 2005, Jennifer Lane was a member of the faculty of music at Stanford University, where, in addition to teaching voice, she produced and directed several operas and build an early music collegium musicum.
-Her production of Dido & Æneas served as the culminating event in the Stanford Music Department's year-long 50th anniversary celebration.
-At Stanford, she also directed an evening of five 20th century American one-act operas, and Mozart's The Magic Flute.
-Her collegium at Stanford celebrated its third year by performing Shadwell & Dryden’s adaptation of Shakespeare's The Tempest, considered to be the first dramatic opera in English.
-Jennifer Lane has directed several Baroque opera productions at the Shakespeare Blackfriars Theatre in Staunton, VA, home of the American Shakespeare Company.
+From 1996 to 2005, Jennifer Lane was a member of the faculty of music at Stanford University, where, in addition to teaching voice, she produced and directed opera, and built an early music collegium musicum.
+Her production of Dido & Æneas served as the culminating event in the Stanford Music Department's 50th anniversary celebratory year.
+While at Stanford, she also directed an evening of five 20th century American one-act operas, Mozart's The Magic Flute, and Shadwell & Dryden’s adaptation of The Tempest, which is considered to be the first dramatic opera in English.
+She has directed Baroque opera productions at the Shakespeare Blackfriars Theatre in Staunton, VA, home of the American Shakespeare Company.
 These include Dido & Æneas, Semele and Acis & Galatea.